ansys/pymapdl/doc/source/contribution_and_api/building_example.rst

 .. currentmodule:: ansys.mapdl.core.building_example

-To run the documentation, you need to have the correct versions of each tools.
+To run the documentation, you need to have the correct versions of each tool.
 To do so, execute the following instruction.

 .. code:: bash